Welcome to Sidetracked!

 The Library of Alexandria has one key-holder (and they’re having a bad day)

-January 13, 2026 • 13 minute and 28 second read time
+January 13, 2026 • 13 minute and 24 second read time

 Desktop Linux isn't ready (and I'm tired of pretending it is)

-After corrupting my root partition (again), I installed my 30-something-th distro and realized Desktop Linux isn't ready.
+After corrupting my root partition (again), I installed my 30-something-th distro and realised Desktop Linux isn't ready.
 Not for casual users, not even for enthusiasts.
 On sleep/wake Russian roulette, ideology over UX, why knowing too much makes you a terrible judge of usability, the prison of endless distro-hopping, and the fact I'm growing tired of something I've loved so dearly.

-December 20, 2025 • 9 minute and 4 second read time
+December 20, 2025 • 9 minute and 11 second read time

 After discovering a music player actively removed Russian translations and silenced discussion about it, I got angry enough to fork a 20-year-old C codebase.
 Here's what that taught me about FOSS, authority, and why 'just fork it' is terrible advice.

-November 30, 2025 • 8 minute and 34 second read time
+November 30, 2025 • 8 minute and 26 second read time

 Shower thoughts on communism (even though capitalism sucks too)